w3c-fedid/FedCM/README.md

 ## Contributing

-Much of the FedCM specification has evolved due to the experimentation detailed in the [explorations](explorations/README.md).
-The explorations documents give a good overview of the _why_ of the FedCM API.
-Please read over the documents to understand how the current API has evolved.

 There are several ways to contribute to the Federated Credential Management API.

  * If you'd like to try out the current demo of the FedCM API you can follow the